 U.S. Printing-Writing Paper Shipments Down in January

 Feb.
-23, 2011 - According to the American Forest & Paper Association’s January 2011 Printing-Writing Paper Report, total U.S. printing-writing paper shipments decreased 2% in January compared to January 2010.
-Two of the four major printing-writing grades posted increases compared to last January.
+23, 2016 - The American Forest & Paper Association has released its January 2016 Printing-Writing Paper Report which said total printing-writing paper shipments decreased 5 percent in January compared to January 2015.

-Total printing-writing paper inventory levels increased 4% compared to December 2010.
+Total printing-writing paper inventory levels increased 2 percent from December levels.